Exhibition Place: Race course

-Exhibition Place has hosted American open-wheel car racing, currently sanctioned by IndyCar and formerly ran as the Ontario Honda Dealers Indy Toronto.
-It was held from 1986 to 2025.
-The race was held annually in July.
+Exhibition Place hosted American open-wheel car racing, sanctioned by IndyCar and formerly ran as the Ontario Honda Dealers Indy Toronto.
+The race was held annually in July from 1986 to 2025.
 In addition to the IndyCar race, several support races were also held, including Indy NXT and the NASCAR Canada Series, as well as vendor exhibits, concerts, and other off-track activities.
-The track layout uses local roads that wind through and around Exhibition Place and is commonly referred to as the "Streets of Toronto" circuit.
-The race festival takes place on a weekend, with the roads closed from Thursday until Monday.
+The street circuit used local roads that wound through and around Exhibition Place and was commonly referred to as the "Streets of Toronto".
+The race festival took place on a weekend, with the roads closed from Thursday until Monday.